Head and Neck Cancer

 Audiologists and SLPs are valuable members of the post-cancer surveillance team.
 They should discuss any new or concerning findings posttreatment with HNC physicians.

-Audiologists and SLPs consider person- and family-centered care tenets and social determinants of health when providing skilled services and engage the patient in shared decision making (Jovanovic et al., 2022; Nallani et al., 2022).
+Audiologists and SLPs consider focusing care on individuals and their care partners tenets and social determinants of health when providing skilled services and engage the patient in shared decision making (Jovanovic et al., 2022; Nallani et al., 2022).

 Screening